Scrambling (military): Battle of Britain

-Cold War
+Cold War to present

 Scrambling for the Japan Air Self-Defense Force 1984 - 2018.

 During the Cold War, many NATO air forces had crews stationed in Europe on alert and scrambled whenever their airspace was penetrated.
 The rudimentary bell-ringing communication was eventually replaced by electronic radio communication methods.
 However, many fighter squadrons into the current era would keep a bell at their squadron bar in legacy to the Battle of Britain roots.
 A common tradition was that anyone at the bar who rang the bell would be required to buy a round of drinks for all present.

 Both interceptors and nuclear bomber forces were kept on "Quick Reaction Alert" (QRA).
-Crews were kept close to or in their aircraft positioned on Operational Readiness Platforms (ORP)'s at the runway, which were expected to be able to take off within a short period, such as 15 minutes, in less-than-normal situations.
+Crews were kept close to or in their aircraft positioned on Operational Readiness Platforms (ORPs) at the runway, which were expected to be able to take off within a short period, such as 15 minutes, in less-than-normal situations.
 It could be only two minutes at times of heightened tension between the opposing powers.

+Today, QRA involves keeping two aircraft with their air and ground crews on a 24/7 readiness to launch within a few minutes.
+Scrambles are categorised as Alpha-Scrambles (A-Scrambles) and Tango-Scrambles (T-Scrambles).
+An A-Scramble is a real interception mission, when the pair of military jets takes off armed with live weaponry to intercept another aircraft in defence of the airspace.
+Such missions can also be ordered for various reasons, including deviation from an authorised route or loss of radio contact.
+A T-Scramble or "Training Scramble" is a training mission simulating a real interception mission.